What you need to know about the new SBI codes

-In September 2025, KVK will update the SBI codes in the Business Register.
-These codes indicate what the activities of a business or organisation are.
-Many SBI codes will change, plus new codes will be added.
-A business always has at least 1 SBI code, so it is important you know what you need to do before the changes happen.
+On 6 and 7 September 2025, KVK updated the SBI codes in the Business Register.
+Many SBI codes have changed, and new codes have been added.
+The codes indicate what the activities of a business or organisation are.
+A business always has at least 1 SBI code.
+Make sure you have the right one.

 1. What do I need to do?